hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 - If you want to configure the audience for the SV app backend API, replace ``OIDC_AUTHORITY_SV_AUDIENCE`` in the `auth.audience` entry with audience for the SV app backend API. e.g. ``https://sv.example.com/api``.
 - Replace ``YOUR_SV_NAME`` with the name you chose when creating the SV identity (this must be an exact match of the string for your SV to be approved to onboard)
 - Update the ``auth.jwksUrl`` entry to point to your auth provider's JWK set document by replacing ``OIDC_AUTHORITY_URL`` with your auth provider's OIDC URL, as explained above.
+- Please set `domain.sequencerPublicUrl` to the URL to your sequencer service in the SV configuration.
+If you are using the ingress configuration of this runbook, you can just replace ``YOUR_HOSTNAME`` with your host name.

 Your SV node will also be configured with a set of SV identities for your node to auto-approve as peer SVC members.
 The bundled artifacts consist of the lists of recommended values as follows: